bill-orange/weathercall-forecast-AI-test/README.md

 ![IMG_1577](https://github.com/user-attachments/assets/b96f4b74-9d93-4a9d-a341-9bf10d177ebd)

 As always, there is room for improvement.
 That's why test is in the name.
-Here are some possibe changes:
+Here are some possible changes.

     Make text banner in the display move from top to bottom depending on where the graph is (easy).

     Strip off the forecast data that is a bit too far in the future before uploading to the AI.